Purple Flowers in a Green Irish Field

 Back then, the sea level is believed to have been 80 to 100 meters (264 to 330 feet) lower than it is now, and scientists think a land bridge connected Ireland and Wales, allowing plants and animals to migrate over to Ireland until sea levels rose and cut off that route some 7,500 years ago.

-Between 1900 and 2000, the sea level worldwide rose between 10 and 15 centimeters (four to six inches), but that rate is accelerating.
+Between 1900 and 2000, the sea level worldwide rose between 10 and 15 centimetres (four to six inches), but that rate is accelerating.
 Some predictions indicate an increase of up to a meter (three feet) by 2100.

 With the sea level continuing to rise as polar ice caps melt, many of Ireland’s lower coastal areas could be submerged in the next 1,000 years!